Code of Academic Integrity and Honesty

 Faculty have the responsibility to initiate disciplinary action in response to violations of the rules regarding academic honesty.
-A faculty member is responsible for investigating these violations, which include, but are not limited to, collection of any evidence of cheating at the time it occurs and discussions with the student and witnesses.
+A faculty member is responsible for investigating these violations, which include, but are not limited to, collection and/or preservation of any evidence of cheating at the time it occurs and discussions with the student and witnesses.
 A student may not withdraw from the course during the investigation of an incident of academic dishonesty or when a course grade of F has been imposed.
-Should a student withdraw from a course related to the instance(s) of academic dishonesty (during the academic dishonesty investigatory process) the College reserves the right to reinstate the student in the class.
+Should a student withdraw from a course related to the instance(s) of academic dishonesty (during the academic dishonesty investigatory process) the College reserves the right to reinstate the student in the class over the student’s objection.
 The College will maintain a record of any imposed penalty or disciplinary action.
-These violations of academic dishonesty are also communicated with respective department chairs/program directors and deans.
+These violations of academic dishonesty are also communicated with respective Department Chairs/Program Directors and Deans.

-If, in the judgment of the faculty member, cheating, plagiarism, collusion, or fabrication has occurred, he or she may assess one of the following penalties:
+If, in the judgment of the faculty member, cheating, plagiarism, collusion, or fabrication has occurred, he or she may assess any of the following penalties: